 "Jesus Christ, Lord of all, you see my heart, you know my desires.
 Possess all that I am.
 I am your sheep: make me worthy to overcome the devil."
 St Agatha

 We know almost nothing of St Agatha.
 That she lived in Sicily and was martyred are clear.
-Not much else is, but there is a fascinating legend that grew up around her.
+Not much else is known, but there is a fascinating legend that grew up around her.
 Because she refused the advances of a suitor who wanted her to marry him and forsake her Christianity, she was tortured and died professing her total commitment to Jesus and her willingness to let him possess her.

 The word possession is a difficult one.
 Often used to speak of the action of the devil, we resist the notion of anyone possessing us.
 But possession can also be used by lovers to indicate their total willingness to be with one another.
 In fact, poets suggest that only mutual possession can free us to love without fear.
 Agatha, in love with her Lord, desires this kind of possession.
-Hopeful that Jesus will give her the strength she needs to resist anything or anyone that would undermine her faith, Agatha asks to be especially close to Jesus, as near as a sheep to her shepherd at night.
+Hopeful that Jesus would give her the strength she needed to resist anything or anyone that would undermine her faith, Agatha asked to be especially close to Jesus, as near as a sheep to her shepherd at night.

 Saints like Agatha remind us to ask ourselves how close we want to be to the Lord.
 Do we desire a kind of intimacy that helps us when we are weakest, when everything seems to be falling apart?
 Are we willing to sacrifice and risk all in order to be near the one who promises never to abandon us?